Mohamedmaher54/Walmart-Data-Analytics/README.md

-# Made by : MOHAMMED MAHER
+# Made by : Mohamed Maher
 i got this data from kaggle and made ETL on it to make a tranformation into a various dimention to serve the star schema so i can make the analysis
 ## dataset Link:https://www.kaggle.com/datasets/rashikrahmanpritom/groceries-dataset-for-market-basket-analysismba
 How to run this project :